-For TRA's fiscal year beginning December 1, 2013, the volume of contributing flow by the City is estimated to average 36.956 MGD, which amounts to approximately 27.427 percent of the total volume of wastewater flow into the CRWS plant.
+For TRA's fiscal year beginning December 1, 2014, the volume of contributing flow by the City is estimated to average 35.858 MGD, which amounts to approximately 27.258 percent of the total volume of wastewater flow into the CRWS plant.
 This percentage of wastewater flow is used to determine the City's annual requirements under this contract.
 Arlington has the largest service area population and contributes the highest average daily flow of all TRA CRWS Plant customers.
-The City's current cost of wastewater treatment under this contract budgeted for FY 2014 is \$28,647,307.
+The City's cost of wastewater treatment budgeted for 2015 is \$29,137,082.